 11. Research shows that the character trait most highly correlated with procrastination is impulsiveness.

-12. Working longer hours can make you feel like you are more productive, but in reality, you won’t achieve much more than you will when working far less hours with more focus and attention.
+12. Working longer hours can make you feel like you are more productive, but in reality, you won’t achieve much more than you can when working far less with more focus and attention.

 13. Maintenance tasks are things like laundry, watering plants, and cleaning your inbox.
 Rather than doing a few of them every day, schedule one day where you buckle down and get all your maintenance tasks done in a single day.
 You’ll get more done per unit of time and your mind will not have to think about them during the week.